pauline-ann/adventure-game/README.md

 # Features
 - This website features a sleek, modern, and elegant design.
 It has been made responsive for screen sizes ranging from small phones to very large desktops.
 - It takes advantage of CSS and pushes it to its' fullest capacity, using CSS to implement features that are typically thought to require JavaScript in order to function. ie) the pop-up modal
-- Sass syntax streamlines the process and makes development a breeze.
+- Sass syntax streamlines development and makes CSS much more efficient, helping to use it to its fullest potential.

 # Code Example
 ### Sass